Cali (singer): Early life and career

-Music
+Style

-Cali's musical style is pop/rock.
-He is accompanied usually by a rock trio (guitar, drums, bass) but often also a violin, saxophone, trumpet and even trombone (for songs like "Tes Yeux"), giving his music a unique almost folk/jazz feel.
+Cali's musical style is pop and rock music.
+He is accompanied usually by a rock trio (guitar, drums, bass) but often also a violin, saxophone, trumpet and even trombone (for songs like "Tes Yeux"), giving his music a unique almost folk and jazz feel.
 Cali accompanies himself sometimes with acoustic guitar.
 On stage, he is known for injecting much passion and energy into his performances.
 He will often perform a stage dive towards the end of his set, which in at least four instances led to serious injuries.

 Awards

 He was nominated for the Breakthrough Artist of the Year award at the 2003 edition of the Victoires de la musique – France's version of the Grammys.
 In 2004 he was nominated for Male Artist/Group of the Year, Song of the Year for "Pensons à l'avenir" and Concert/Show of the Year for his concert at the Bataclan.